gruhn/vue-qrcode-reader/README.md

 - Make sure, there is some white border around the QR code.
 - Test your QR codes in the upstream packages: [`barcode-detector`](https://github.com/Sec-ant/barcode-detector) -> [`zxing-wasm`](https://github.com/Sec-ant/zxing-wasm) -> [`zxing-cpp`](https://github.com/zxing-cpp/zxing-cpp), and file detection issues in the highest-level repository where the problem first occurs.

+#### 1D barcodes are not being detected.

+The default value for the `formats` prop is `"['qr_code']"`, which reflects the setting before the `formats` prop was available.
+You'll need to add [other barcode formats](https://github.com/Sec-ant/barcode-detector?tab=readme-ov-file#barcode-detector) to this prop to detect those types of barcodes.
+Check out [this demo](https://vue-qrcode-reader.netlify.app/demos/CustomTrackingWithFormats.html).

 #### How to make it work with Vue 2?